nm-l2tp/NetworkManager-l2tp/README.md

     sudo systemctl disable xl2tpd

-## IPsec IKEv1 weak legacy algorithms and backwards compatibilty
+## IPsec IKEv1 weak legacy algorithms and backwards compatibility

 There is a general consensus that the following legacy algorithms are now considered weak or broken in regards to security and should be phased out and